crina-pungulescu/quincunx/README.md

 - Aiden, Erez, and Jean-Baptiste Michel.
 Uncharted: Big Data as a Lens on Human Culture.
 New York: Riverhead Books, 2013
 - Desai, Mihir.
 The Wisdom of Finance: Discovering Humanity in the World of Risk and Return.
 Boston: Houghton Mifflin Harcourt, 2017
+- Devlin, Keith K. The Unfinished Game: Pascal, Fermat, and the Seventeenth-Century Letter that Made the World Modern.
+New York : Basic Books, 2008

 ---